In This Article:

 A time to be with loved ones

 While taking care of those physical needs and ‘staying busy’ may offer a distraction or give you a sense of purpose, it can also leave you feeling exhausted and overwhelmed.
-More importantly, it can use up valuable time that could be spent enjoying those final moments with the person you love – not as their ‘carer’ but as the person they know you to be.
+More importantly, it can use up valuable time that could be spent enjoying those final moments with the person you love – not as their ‘caregiver’ but as the person they know you to be.

 Many people say they want to do fewer chores and more hand-holding, but often they don’t know how.
 A good start is to find others to help you care for the person, as well as assist with other aspects of your life (grocery shopping, house cleaning, appointments and pick-ups).
 This could mean asking your family for support, delegating jobs to friends and neighbours, or utilising health and community services such as palliative care, community nursing and in-home hospice care.
 We have a useful model called the Circle of Care that might help you manage this.